groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/png-to-djvu.md

         ```java
         // Load the source PNG file to be converted
         Converter converter = new Converter("input.png");
-        // Get the convert options ready for the target DjVu format
+        // Get the convert options ready for the target DJVU format
         ConvertOptions convertOptions = new FileType().fromExtension("djvu").getConvertOptions();
-        // Convert to DjVu format
+        // Convert to DJVU format
         converter.convert("output.djvu", convertOptions);

         ```